– Community Impact –

 - Mud snails eggs can impede clam nets from operating correctly.

-- Clam boxes (with mesh netting on both top and bottom) are a better method to protect planted clams from both milky ribbon worms and green crabs.
+- Boxes that protect clams from both the top and bottom are a better method to protect planted clams from both milky ribbon worms and green crabs.

 Utilize Updated Resource Assessment Tools: